-When we started NEMIS we were convinced that NEMIS should give a clear overview of the developments on European Migration Issues and that we should not include any references to asylum.
-The responses we received from judges so far acknowledge these starting points.
-There is, however, an increasing demand for relevant, concise and up-to-date information on questions regarding asylum in European context.
+When we started NEMIS we intended to give a clear overview of the developments on European migration issues thus we did not include any references to asylum.
+The responses we have received from judges so far confirms this starting point.
+There is, however, an increasing demand for relevant, concise and up-to-date information on questions regarding asylum in the European context.
 Therefore, we have decided to produce a new newsletter that will cover these issues, called:

-NEAIS.
-Newsletter on European Asylum Issues - for judges.
+NEAIS a Newsletter on European Asylum Issues - for judges.